 Work in Progress

 Estimating Demand for Early Childcare and Education Arrangements

 This paper develops and estimates a model of household demand for early childcare in the United States.
-The childcare arrangement patterns revealed from the National Survey of Early Care and Education suggest that parents often choose multiple types of childcare, and the duration for each chosen type varies across households.
+The National Survey of Early Care and Education reveals that parents often choose multiple types of childcare, and the duration for each chosen type varies across households.
 These features depart from the classical multinomial demand models that consider a unique choice from mutually exclusive alternatives.
-To account for multiple discreteness, I estimate a model in which households have heterogeneous tastes regarding childcare type, and parents are allowed to choose multiple childcare arrangements.
+To account for multiple discreteness, I develop a model in which parents with heterogeneous tastes regarding childcare type are allowed to choose multiple childcare arrangements.
 The econometric specification, a mixed multiple discrete-continuous logit model, arises naturally from a household utility maximization problem.
 The model is estimated using simulated maximum likelihood.
 The rich information on childcare choices from the dataset allows me to construct the potential choice set for each household.
 I show that utility parameters are inconsistently estimated when the choice set of childcare arrangements is unknown or misspecified.

 Material & Time Investments, Migration, and Child Outcome (with Ajinkya Keskar)

-This paper studies the effect of parental rural-to-urban migration on the cognitive and health outcome of left-behind children in China.
+This paper studies the effect of parental rural-to-urban migration on the cognitive skills and health outcome of left-behind children in China.
 We use factor analysis to decompose the impact of parental rural-to-urban migration into (increased) material investments and (reduced) parent-child time interaction using data from the China Family Panel Studies.
-By exploiting two sources of exogenous variation: 1) distance between one’s home village and the provincial capital city, and 2) labor market demand shocks in destination locations, we identify the causal impact of parental migration.
-We implement a fixed effect instrumental variable estimation to disentangle the substitution effect (less parental time) from the income effect (higher earnings) on child development.
+By exploiting exogenous variations in distance and labor market demand shocks, we estimate the causal impact of parental migration using a fixed effect instrumental variable strategy.
+We aim to disentangle the substitution effect (less parental time) from the income effect (higher earnings) on child development.